Configure Guacamole SSL/TLS with Nginx Reverse Proxy

 systemctl restart nginx

 Now, login to Guacamole Dashboard using the URL https://server-hostname.
-You will see a browser warning.
+You will see a browser warning against the use of self-signed SSL certificates.
 Add an exception and proceed.

 Login to your Guacamole.